bielsesa/globomantics/README.md

 # A Practical Start with React 17

-This project is being made for the course **A Practical Start with React 17** from PluralSight.
+This project was made for the course **A Practical Start with React 17** from PluralSight.

 The objective of taking this course is to further develop my skills in Frontend, in this case with React.